ivanzakharov/docs/development-guidelines/overview.md

 - When a developer changes someone’s code, or relies on it, then in any case, he takes responsibility for the correct execution of the code.

+- No basic/standard functionality can be limited with new customization/extension.

 - Each customization should be checked with another developer for BP.
 See [Code review](/development-process/code-review/)

 - To run something in batch and if it will not be consumed externally (with web-service calls etc.), it is simplier to implement it using the RunBaseBatch framework rather than SysOperations.